Treatment Options for Chronic-Phase CML

 Similarly, in a randomized, prospective study of 519 patients that compared dasatinib with imatinib, the rate of major molecular response at 12 months was 46% for dasatinib and 28% for imatinib (P < .0001).
 The rate of major molecular response at 24 months was 64% for dasatinib and 46% for imatinib (P < .0001).[Level of evidence: 1iiDiv] Progression to accelerated-phase CML or blast crisis occurred in 13 patients (5%) on imatinib and in six patients (2.3%) on dasatinib (not statistically different).

-Higher doses of imatinib mesylate, alternative tyrosine kinase inhibitors (such as dasatinib or nilotinib, and allogeneic SCT) are implemented for suboptimal response or progression and are under clinical evaluation as frontline approaches.[10-18] Currently in practice, dose escalation of imatinib is usually the first step taken for suboptimal response, but clinical trials are required to establish the relative efficacy and sequencing of dose escalation, dasatinib, and nilotinib.[15,16] Two studies looked at dose escalation of imatinib in almost 200 previously untreated patients, most of whom were of intermediate Sokal risk; 63% to 73% achieved a major molecular response by 18 to 24 months and only three patients showed progression to advanced phase in these preliminary phase II results.[19,20][Level of evidence: 3iiiDiv] Until randomized studies are performed, it is unclear whether the increased response with increased dosage will translate into longer durations of response or survival advantages.[17,21]
+Higher doses of imatinib mesylate, alternative tyrosine kinase inhibitors (such as dasatinib or nilotinib, and allogeneic SCT) are implemented for suboptimal response or progression and are under clinical evaluation as frontline approaches.[19-23] Dose escalation of imatinib can be considered for patients with suboptimal response, but clinical trials are required to establish the relative efficacy and sequencing of dose escalation versus the use of dasatinib or nilotinib.[20,21] Two studies looked at dose escalation of imatinib in almost 200 previously untreated patients, most of whom were of intermediate Sokal risk; 63% to 73% achieved a major molecular response by 18 to 24 months and only three patients showed progression to advanced phase in these preliminary phase II results.[24,25][Level of evidence: 3iiiDiv] Until randomized studies are performed, it is unclear whether the increased response with increased dosage will translate into longer durations of response or survival advantages.[22,26]

 Among the many unanswered questions are the following:

 - Will responses on tyrosine kinase inhibitors be durable beyond 10 years, and can we ever stop treatment with them?
-In a prospective, nonrandomized study, 100 patients in complete molecular remission stopped imatinib after more than 2 years of therapy; by 1 year, 61% of patients relapsed and all responded to the reintroduction of imatinib.
+In a prospective, nonrandomized study, Stop Imatinib (STIM) (NCT00478985), 100 patients in complete molecular remission stopped imatinib after more than 2 years of therapy; by 1 year, 61% of patients relapsed and all responded to the reintroduction of imatinib.
 Longer follow-up is required to see if some patients maintain a long-term remission after discontinuation of therapy.
+The same investigators have shown in the According to Stop Imatinib (A-STIM) study that molecular remission can be re-established anecdotally after restarting therapy.

 - Should the newer tyrosine kinase inhibitors dasatinib or nilotinib replace imatinib as frontline therapy?